You’ve booked your hotel for a beach break in Cabo. Now you want to know about Los Cabos airport shuttles.

 As Cielito Lindo is a travel agency, they also offer other services like stocking your villa with groceries before you arrive and private sightseeing tours to Todos Santos and La Paz.

-$68.90 for a private transfer for 1 or 2 persons to Cabo San Lucas ($79.50 for up to 4 people).
+$68.90 for a private transfer for one or two persons to Cabo San Lucas ($79.50 for up to four people).
 A half-hour grocery shopping stop arranged in advance costs $30.

-Cielito Lindo offers the cheapest private airport transfers for a single person, couple or small group (up to 4 people).
+Cielito Lindo offers the cheapest private Los Cabos airport transfers for a single person, couple or small group (up to four people).

 4. Blue Dreams